-Similar to the previous empirical illustration, we use the second kernel Gaussian kernel with various bandwidth choices for robustness check.
-For the critical value, we use $5,000$ bootstrapped samples and search for the suprema by using $1,000$ grids for each of the support of $W$ and $X$'s.
-The bandwidths are selected by the same manners as those in the JTPA case.
-The $p$-values of our tests are $0.0031$ and $0.0004$ for the 1990 and 2000 Censuses, respectively.
+Similar to the previous empirical illustration, we use the fourth-order Epanechnikov kernel and set the smoothing parameter to $2.34 \times \mbox{std}(X_i) \times n^{-1/3}$ when we estimate the influence function.
+For the critical value, we use $5000$ bootstrapped samples and search for the suprema by using $1000$ grids for each of the supports of both $W$ and $X$'s.
+The bandwidths are selected in the same manner as those in the JTPA case.
+The $p$-values of our tests are $0.0013$ and $0.0007$ for the 1990 and 2000 censuses, respectively.
 These results suggest that the null hypothesis, i.e., homogeneous treatment effects, should be rejected at all usual significance levels.

-\section{Extensions}

-Our analysis naturally extends to the Fuzzy Regression Discontinuity (FRD) design, which has recently become a popular tool to address causal inference questions in empirical studies \citep[see e.g.][for reviews]{van2008regression,imbens2008regression,lee2010regression}.
+\subsection{Extensions}